Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### $k$ Parameter Estimation

 The electrical circuit for these measurements was established and simulated to acquire the meter readings $Zmed_{\text{LPM}}$ following the procedures detailed in Section 2.2. the parameter k was estimated to be 0.69 for an s value of 28.5 cm.
-The COMSOL models used by the authors are attached and named **rod_1.5_he_k.mph** and **vrod_1.5_two_sphere_k.mph**.
-The graph below depicts the fluctuation of the parameter $k$ about the increasing distance $s$ between the turbine and the horizontal electrodes.
+The COMSOL models used by the authors are attached and named **turbine_he_k.mph** and **turbine_two_sphere_k.mph**.

 ### Results